 Once you have registered, you are registered for the entire conference.

-Andrew Schreier, LPC, ICS, CSAC, ICGC-l, New Life Resources, Inc., Waukesha Comprehensive Treatment Center, Menomonee Falls, WI
+Andrew J Schreier, LPC, ICS, CSAC, ICGC-II, New Life Resources, Inc. and Community Medical Services, Menomonee Falls, WI

 The pandemic, political tension, racial issues, environmental concerns, and advancements in technology has created changes within the helping profession.
 Counseling and treatment services over the years have been faced with challenges as people they were helping as well as themselves have been dealing with both nationwide and global issues.
 We continue to journey through with several uncertainties and not knowing what was going to happen next.
 As helping professionals, we were tasked with helping people navigate through these unknowns for our clients as well as people we are supervising.
 Clinical Supervision is a cornerstone component that helps build the foundation for someone working in the helping profession.
 Supervision is filled with components that is needed to ensure best practice, ethical standards, ongoing development, and feedback.
 On the other hand, supervision can hold space for a professional who wants to see growth in their development in a career of helping people.
 Learn how clinical supervision is necessary for how we navigate the challenges and opportunities.

 This pre-conference presentation will focus on understanding the difficulties and challenges when providing supervision during times of unknowns and providing tools and resources for helping professionals manage uncertainties.

 - Drum Circles: An Alternative and Holistic Approach to Treatment

 Jim Harrison, BS, MS, CSAC, LPC, ICGC-II, BACC, Dousman, WI

 The drum is probably one of the first musical instruments used by humans.
 Drumming has been used as a method of communication, worship and spiritual ceremonies, entertainment, and just pure enjoyment and recreation.
 It has also been used as a form of stress and anxiety relief.